joseorozco84/portfolio/README.md

 venv\Scripts\activate
 ```

-3. Install the project's dependencies from the requirements.txt file:
+Install the project's dependencies from the requirements.txt file:

 ```bash
 pip install -r requirements.txt
 ```

-4. Initialize the Reflex project:
+## Initialize the Reflex project:

+Now, let's set up the Reflex project.
+Run the following command:
 ```bash
 reflex init
 ```

-5. Running the Application
+## Running the Application
 Once you've installed the dependencies and configured the project, you can run the web application with the following command:

 ```bash